alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-17-ibn-taymiyyah-did-not-approve-mawlid.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid"
+title: Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid
-hijri: Muharram 29, 1442 AH
+hijri: '1442-01-29'
 lang: en
-source: "One of the questions asked by Al-'Arabiyyah Magazine, dictated by His Eminence on 29/5/1417 A.H."
+source: One of the questions asked by Al-'Arabiyyah Magazine, dictated by His Eminence on 29/5/1417 A.H.
-summary: "Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid, rather he condemned doing so and was of the view that doing so is a Bid'ah."
+summary: Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid, rather he condemned doing so and was of the view that doing so is a Bid'ah.
-category: [festivals, bidah]
+category:
+- festivals
+- bidah
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: